 Published by Simon Pulse

-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from Netgalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 I fell in love with Jenn Bennett’s YA books last year when I read Alex, Approximately.
 The story and writing was exactly what I love in a realistic contemporary.
 When I finished Alex I moved on to The Anatomical Shape of a Heart.
 Same writing and story vibe that I love.
 Bennett seems to just click with what I love.
 So when Starry Eyes was announced I was beyond excited.
 And although it I wasn’t as in love with it as I was with her other two, it’s up there with some other favorites.